richardclose/memidx/README.md

 from a separate compilation unit prevents any wrapping of the macro implementation in the library.
 Similarly, the need for concrete types to be available to the macro implementation prevents users of the library from wrapping it in generic code.
-(Perhaps a view bound calling an implicit macro might solve this one).
+(I think that a view bound calling an implicit macro might solve this one).